 - Cape Perpetua - One of the most scenic stretches of coastline in Oregon that you can drive down.

-- Jedediah Smith Redwoods State Park - name after the mountain man and explorer Jedediah Smith this park is home to the largest redwood trees in the world.
+- Jedediah Smith Redwoods State Park - Named after the mountain man and explorer Jedediah Smith, this park is home to the largest redwood trees in the world.

 - Redwood National State Park - Home to some of the world's tallest trees, you shouldn't skip any of the redwood parks.